 Whenever it seems like Denver's restaurant scene is changing at lightning speed, it's nice to be able to enjoy a meal at a place that's consistently elevated the cuisine -- and continues to despite the cravings of the city.
 Barolo's been around since 1992 serving northern Italian cuisine with a staff that takes an annual trip to Italy to learn about the food and culture firsthand.
 The five-course tasting menu is ideal for getting to know the food here, but you can also order a la carte, and don't skip the shaved black truffles that can be added to any dish for $10.

-Denver's got a history of loving whatever chef Max MacKissock does (he previously helmed the kitchen at the Squeaky Bean and was a James Beard Award semifinalist), so the hype around his new venture wasn't a surprise.
-Bar Dough's cooking up handmade pasta galore and perfectly charred wood-fired pizzas, but even items that would be an afterthought at other eateries become standouts here.
-Take the wood oven roasted carrots that get a smoky boost from a carrot cumin vinaigrette.
-Or the scallops, which can be found everywhere else "pan-seared" with fill-in-the-blank, but here are served cured with cantaloupe, watermelon, and cucumber gazpacho for a fresh spin that works.
-And works wonderfully.
+Denver's got a history of loving whatever Chef Max MacKissock does (he previously helmed the kitchen at the Squeaky Bean and was a James Beard Award semifinalist), and Bar Dough is no exception.
+There's freshly made pasta galore and perfectly charred wood-fired pizzas, but even items that would be an afterthought at other eateries become standouts here.
+Take the wood oven-roasted carrots that get a smoky boost from a carrot cumin vinaigrette or a side of marinated grilled eggplant served with a charred eggplant puree and parmigiana fonduta.
+With options like those, no one will have to make you eat your veggies here.